viur-framework/viur-core/docs/doc_tutorial/advanced/training_seo.rst

 ---

 ViUR offers the possibility to make URLs SEO-friendly in multiple languages.
-For this you can define seo-identifier for each url component.
+For this you can define seo-identifiers for each url component.

 Module
 ------
-The modulename is the first part of an URL.
+The module name is the first part of a URL.
-SEO-Identfiers has to be set as class-attribute ``seoLanguageMap`` of type ``dict[str, str]`` in the module.
+SEO-identifiers have to be set as class-attribute ``seoLanguageMap`` of type ``dict[str, str]`` in the module.
-It maps a *language* to the acording *identifier*.
+It maps a *language* to the according *identifier*.

 .. code-block:: python
     :name: module seo-map